 #2.
 Be Flexible

 When deciding on working conditions of each teammate you should be flexible.
 Some employees feel the happiest working in the office, others prefer working remotely, sometimes a mixture of working conditions is the best fit.

 It’s equally important for the newbies and the experienced team members to always grow.
 So you might consider different ways of keeping them on track.
 Training, conferences, books, learning stipend, workshops—whatever suits you and your team.

 If your teammates own a part of the company, even the smallest one, they will be motivated to give the most and create the best possible team.

 Having free time together unites team even more, especially when family members are invited.
 That builds trust and coziness.

 #6.
 Give a Fair Salary

 Transparency goes into an act.
-People will be more motivated and concentrated on the work when they know that they get a fair wage.
+People will be more motivated and concentrated on work when they know that they get a fair wage.

 #7.
 Be Positive

-That should be present from beginning till the end.
+That should be present from the beginning till the end.
 It means that any cooperation should start on a positive note and be supported by the above factors.